 Article (54)

-Conditions of Arabia Before the Prophethood of the Messenger ﷺ - A Research-Based and Well-Reasoned Study
+The Conditions of Arabia Before the Prophethood of the Messenger ﷺ - A Research-Based and Evidenced Study

-The advent of the Messenger ﷺ was a great historical turning point that guided nations from darkness to light.
-Before his advent, Arabia was a society plagued by ignorance, polytheism, social anarchy, moral degradation, and cultural collapse.
+The prophethood of the Holy Prophet ﷺ was a great historical turning point that guided nations from darkness to light.
+Before his prophethood, Arabia was a society plagued by ignorance, polytheism, social anarchy, moral degradation, and cultural collapse.
 Religion had deteriorated, worship had become superstition, and human dignity was trampled upon.
-The purpose of this research is to review the real situation of Arabia before the Prophethood and to compare it with the revolution that was implemented through Mustafa ﷺ.
+The purpose of this research is to review the real situation of Arabia before the prophethood and to compare it with the revolution that was implemented through Mustafa ﷺ.

-Religious Conditions: Polytheism, Idol Worship, and the Business of Religion
+Religious Conditions: Polytheism, Idolatry, and the Trade of Religion

-The religious system of Arabia was decaying and based on superstition.
+The religious system of Arabia was dilapidated and based on superstition.

 Each tribe had its own separate idol, and there were 360 idols in the Kaaba.
-The concept of worship was tainted with polytheism and shame—a cradle of Judaism, Christianity, Zoroastrianism, Sabianism, and various local and foreign beliefs—but the practical situation was based on polytheism and idol worship.
+The concept of worship was tainted with polytheism and shame—a cradle of Judaism, Christianity, Zoroastrianism, Sabeanism, and various local and foreign beliefs—but the practical situation was based on polytheism and idolatry.
 People bowed down to self-made gods, asked them for their needs, and offered sacrifices in their name.
-Traces of the monotheism brought by Hazrat Ibrahim (A.S.) remained only in names, but its true spirit had disappeared.
-This very fact is stated in the Holy Quran as follows:
+Traces of the monotheism brought by Hazrat Ibrahim (A.S.) remained even in names, but its true spirit had been erased.
+This reality is expressed in the Holy Quran as follows:

 أَفَرَأَيْتُمُ اللَّاتَ وَالْعُزَّىٰ